openmod-tracker/resolve/docs/source/Running Resolve/index.md

 # Running RESOLVE

+First step in running RESOLVE is saving data.
 After saving your input data & case settings (refer below to see how this should look like) (as described in [Saving Input Data & Case Settings](https://docs.ethree.com/projects/resolve/en/latest/user_guide/index.html#saving-inputs)), you are now ready to run RESOLVE.
 Here is the file directory structure with the main folders that you interact with when running a RESOLVE case.
 The “data” folder then holds all input data such that:

 The subfolders in the "data" folder include: